 Car Affordability Calculator

-Find out how much car you can afford using the 20/3/8 rule.
-Enter your income, debts, and loan terms for a personalised recommendation.
+Work out how much car you can afford based on your salary using the 20/3/8 rule.
+Enter income, debts, and loan terms for a clear recommendation.

 About Car Affordability Calculator